TaskarCenterAtUW/TDEI-gateway/README.md

 ## Dependencies

-Other third-party dependencies used in the project please browse the Maven pom.xml file for details of libraries and versions used.
+Please browse the Maven pom.xml file for details of libraries and versions of third-party dependencies used.

 ## Cloning the project